Vyspace169/ACTS-Stress/README.md

 http://esp-idf.readthedocs.io/en/v2.1/get-started/index.html
 http://esp-idf.readthedocs.io/en/v2.1/api-guides/general-notes.html

-A link to the github page that contains examples, which we recommend you also study:
+A link to the
+page that contains examples, which we recommend you also study:

 https://github.com/espressif/esp-idf/tree/release/v2.1